Security Scanners That Catch Vulnerabilities Before Production

 How do we evaluate these tools?

-- Detection quality and breadth of vulnerability scanning
+- Detection quality and breadth of vulnerability scanning across code, dependencies, and containers

-- Integration with CI/CD pipelines and developer workflows
+- Integration with CI/CD pipelines and developer workflows including automatic PR feedback

-- False positive ratio and usability of results
+- False positive ratio and usability of results with clear remediation steps and guidance

-- Support for multiple languages and ecosystems
+- Support for multiple programming languages, package managers, and cloud ecosystems

 1. Snyk